clb953/KMOChanges2806/projects/inspirational-women-writers/README.md

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://upload.wikimedia.org/wikipedia/commons/3/32/Rustic_bridge_at_Beltinge_1913.jpg)

-Author of pastoral tales, Mary L. Pendered lived in Herne Bay during the First World War and ran a Soldier’s Club at Beltinge, converting a garage into a space for the soldiers.
-It was here that she indulged her love of entertaining.
+Author of pastoral tales, Mary L. Pendered lived in Herne Bay during World War One and ran a Soldier’s Club at Beltinge in a converted garage.
 Singing around the piano became a nightly event, with coffee and biscuits served to the men.

 ## Bertha Porter